In-Context Compositional Q-Learning for Offline Reinforcement Learning: Abstract

 \section{Abstract}

-Accurately estimating the Q-function is a central challenge in offline reinforcement learning.
-However, existing approaches often rely on a single global Q-function, which struggles to capture the compositional nature of tasks involving diverse subtasks.
-We propose In-context Compositional Q-Learning (\texttt{ICQL}), the first offline RL framework that formulates Q-learning as a contextual inference problem, using linear Transformers to adaptively infer local Q-functions from retrieved transitions without explicit subtask labels.
-Theoretically, we show that under two assumptions—linear approximability of the local Q-function and accurate weight inference from retrieved context—\texttt{ICQL} achieves bounded Q-function approximation error, and supports near-optimal policy extraction.
-Empirically, \texttt{ICQL} substantially improves performance in offline settings: improving performance in kitchen tasks by up to 16.4\%, and in Gym and Adroit tasks by up to 8.6\% and 6.3\%.
-These results highlight the underexplored potential of in-context learning for robust and compositional value estimation, positioning \texttt{ICQL} as a principled and effective framework for offline RL.
+Accurate estimation of the Q-function is a central challenge in offline reinforcement learning.
+However, existing approaches often rely on a shared global Q-function, which is inadequate for capturing the compositional structure of tasks that consist of diverse subtasks.
+We propose In-context Compositional Q-Learning (\texttt{ICQL}), an offline RL framework that formulates Q-learning as a contextual inference problem and uses linear Transformers to adaptively infer local Q-functions from retrieved transitions without explicit subtask labels.
+Theoretically, we show that, under two assumptions---linear approximability of the local Q-function and accurate inference of weights from retrieved context---\texttt{ICQL} achieves a bounded approximation error for the Q-function and enables near-optimal policy extraction.
+Empirically, \texttt{ICQL} substantially improves performance in offline settings, achieving gains of up to 16.4\% on kitchen tasks and up to 8.8\% and 6.3\% on MuJoCo and Adroit tasks, respectively.
+These results highlight the underexplored potential of in-context learning for robust and compositional value estimation and establish \texttt{ICQL} as a principled and effective framework for offline RL.